Jessica Simpson, Ed.S. Director (669) 212-4444

 |

-Jessica served as Assistant Principal for three years before serving as Coordinator of Student Services for Eastside Union School District.
-She continues to incorporate new and innovative learning practices and techniques to support educators and leaders in improving student instruction by providing quality Professional.
+Jessica served as Assistant Principal for three years before serving as Coordinator of Student Services for Eastside Union School District in Lancaster.
+She continues to incorporate new and innovative learning practices and techniques to support educators and leaders in improving student instruction by providing quality Professional Development to better meet the needs of learners.
 Her sustained goal is to ensure equity in education by providing guidance with learning strategies, interventions, and practices that close the achievement gap and address disproportionality.

 |